XavierTM/codeswag/getting-started-with-java/Getting started with Java.md

 * The first line tells the compiler which *package* the class we're creating belongs to.
 A *package* is just a collection of related classes and interfaces.
 In this case, our package is named example.
 * On line 3, we declared the class and named it HelloWorld.Everything that is part of a class body in Java has to be surrounded by squiggly-braces.
 * Line 4 is a header of a method called main with an argument of an array of objects of class String.
 Everything that is to be executed in a Java program has to be in the main method.
 When you run a Java program, the JVM looks for the main method, executes it until its end, then exit.
 Everything that is part of a method in Java body has to be surrounded by squiggly-braces.
-The array args is a location that will contain arguments passed to our program in a commandline.
+The array args is a location that will contain arguments passed to our program in a command-line.
 More on this later.
-* On line 5, we're printing the words "Hello world" to the screen.
+* In line 5, we're printing the words "Hello world" to the screen.
 To print anything else we can replace the "Hello world" statement with whatever we want to print.
 We say we're passing a value to a subroutine(called methods in Java) to act on.
 More on methods later.
 The method System.out.println() prints out the passed value, then print a new line character.
 There is also a method called System.out.print() which just prints out the passed value.
   Every statement in Java should end with a ";".
 Line 5 is an example of a statement.

 #### Few points to note
 * Java is a case-sensitive language, x is not the same X.
 * A java class name should be the same(with case sensitivity in mind) as the name of the file it resides, otherwise our code will refuse to compile.
 While still on this, it is not advisable to define two classes in one file.
-And if we do(for whatever reasons we be doing that), only one class in the file should be public.
+And if we do(for whatever reasons we will be doing that), only one class in the file should be public.
 This class name will be the name of the file.
 Java files containing class code must be saved with a ".java" file extension.
-*  Every class that we intent to run must have a *main()* method in it.
+*  Every class that we intend to run must have a *main()* method in it.
 Otherwise it won't run.
 *  Only the code in the main method is called.
-We can place code anywhere, but for it to run, it has to be either called by the code in the main method, or be called by the code that is being called by the code in the main method, or be called by...
+We can place code anywhere, but for it to run, it has to be either called by the code in the main method, or be called by the code that is being called by the code in the main method, or be called by the...

 ### Comments in Java
 A comment is an explanatory statement used inside the code.
 It is used to improve code readability.
 It is for the people and not the computer.
-In java we use // to tell the compiler to ignore the text that follows.
+In Java, we use // to tell the compiler to ignore the text that follows.
 If we want the comments to span more than one line we use /**/ syntax

 ```